Election Day is Tuesday, November 6, 2018, but you’ll have a chance to vote much sooner than that!

 There are also lots of local issues on the ballot.
 Here’s what you’ll see if you live in Lakewood:

 - Lakewood Issue 2D: Without raising taxes, Lakewood voters can choose to allow the city to retain dollars above the TABOR limit to increase our investment in parks, police, and potholes.
-I think these are smart and needed investments.
 Learn more at OurLakewood.org.

 - West Metro Fire Protection District Issue 7C: Because of the Gallagher amendment (long story), our fire district’s revenues are very uncertain in the years ahead.
 Without raising taxes, district voters can stabilize future budgets and make sure we don’t have to cut our fire protection.
-I support this measure.
 Learn more at LifeSavingAlliance.com.

 - Urban Drainage and Flood Control District Issue 7G: Colorado’s bizarre constitutional requirements have ratcheted down this special district’s mill levy by 44%, putting real strain on our infrastructure.
 Learn more at UDFCD.org.